 Australian Physical Activity and Sedentary Guidelines

-The Australian Physical Activity Guidelines outline that children (age 5 to 17 years) should aim to accumulate 60 minutes of moderate to vigorous physical activity each day.
-This includes playing organised sport, leisure activities such as dance and skateboarding, as well as informal activities such as walking/ running at the park.
+- do at least 60 minutes of moderate to vigorous physical activity each day.
+This includes organised sport, leisure activities such as dance and skateboarding, and informal activities such as walking/ running

 Current activity and lifestyle statistics